Oscar Mederos

 admin.site.register(User, CustomUserAdmin)

-That's it.
-Then you can easily go to any user you want, and if you click on the Reset Password button, an email will be sent to him/her.
+That’s it.
+Then you can go to any user and click Reset password to send that email.